 - Describe: - Each participant will be enrolled during the study period for this treatment, which includes the emergency department visit.
 The actual estimated treatment duration is 30 minutes.
-Some participants may exceed this and be treated for 60-90 minutes. - Given the incidence of frostbite and census of the Dartmouth-Hitchcock emergency department, and the requirement for the participant to have acute frostbite (currently frozen) rather than already thawed, it is expected to take the entire cold frostbite season to enroll 3-5 participants. - The estimated date for the investigators to complete this study: Sept 11, 2022
+Some participants may exceed this and be treated for 60-90 minutes. - Given the incidence of frostbite and census of the Dartmouth-Hitchcock emergency department, and the requirement for the participant to have acute frostbite (currently frozen) rather than already thawed, it is expected to take the entire cold frostbite season to enroll 1-5 participants per study enrollment location. - The estimated date for the investigators to complete this study: Sept 11, 2023.